-Are you struggling to help keep your family cavity-free?
+Are you struggling to help keep your family cavity free?
 Does it feel like no amount of hygiene, or healthy diet, is enough to keep bacteria from causing damaging acid erosion?
 It seems to some people that the benefits of xylitol are being overlooked.
 Considering that over 25 percent of American children from 2 to 5 years of age suffer from tooth decay, 50 percent between 12 and 15 years of age, and that Americans miss 51 million hours of school and 164 million hours of work because of dental problems, if there is a relationship between xylitol and cavities, why isn’t it being announced from the rooftops?
-Here is what we found out about xylitol.

 Some people, including children, are more susceptible to cavities than others.
 This makes it difficult for them to avoid painful decay that can make teeth vulnerable to infection.
 Fortunately, it is possible to prevent cavities.
 Some people just require more aid than others in that endeavor.
 If you are looking for added ways to help protect your smile, or your family’s, have you heard of a product called xylitol?
 It shows promise as a means of helping to protect the teeth from acidic erosion, including dental caries.